Jason Voorhees: Concept and creation

-Creating a monster

 Initially created by Victor Miller, Jason's final design was a combined effort by Miller, Ron Kurz, and Tom Savini.
 The name "Jason" is a combination of "Josh" and "Ian", Miller's two sons, and "Voorhees" was inspired by a girl that Miller knew at high school whose last name was Voorhees.
 Miller felt it was a "creepy-sounding name", which was perfect for his character.
 Miller initially wrote Jason as a normal-looking child, but the crew behind the film decided he needed to be deformed.
 Victor Miller explained Jason was not meant to be a creature from the "Black Lagoon" in his script, and scripted Jason as a mentally disabled young boy; it was Savini who made Jason deformed.
 Ron Kurz confirmed that Miller's version of Jason was that of a normal child, but claims that it was his idea to turn Jason into a "mongoloid creature", and have him "jump out of the lake at the end of the film".
 Miller later agreed the ending would not have been as good if he looked like "Betsy Palmer at eight years old".
 Miller wrote a scene where Alice dreams she is attacked in a canoe by Jason, and then she wakes up in a hospital bed.
 Miller's intention was to get as close to Carrie's ending as possible.
 Savini believed having Jason pop out of the lake would be psychologically disturbing to the audience, and since Alice is supposed to be dreaming, the crew could get away with adding anything they wanted.

 When it came time to cast the role of Jason, Ari Lehman, who had received a part in Sean Cunningham's Manny's Orphans, arrived to read for the character of Jack.
 Before he could get started, Cunningham walked in and offered him a different part: Jason.
 Without having read a single word, Cunningham just looked at Ari and said, "You're the right size, you've got it."
 In the original Friday the 13th, Ari Lehman is seen only in a brief flashback as the surprise ending.
 Subsequent actors who portrayed a young Jason include Timothy Burr Mirkovich in Jason Takes Manhattan and Spencer Stump in Freddy vs. Jason.
 The adult role of Jason Voorhees has been played by various actors, some not credited, others taking great pride in their parts.
 Due to the physical demands the adult character requires, and the lack of emotional depth depicted, many of the actors since have been stuntmen.
 The most well known among them is Kane Hodder, who is cited as the best to play the role.